alamb624/BrowserParkingLot/README.md

 # Browser Parking Lot

-Clean up your browsers tabs into a todo list that can be prioritized using the labels HIGH, MEDIUM, LOW.
+Clean up your browsers tabs onto a centralized page that can be prioritized using the labels HIGH, MEDIUM, LOW.

 An item contains:
 - a link